-7. FILLING OUT APPLICATION
+8. FILLING OUT APPLICATION

-Please review the instructions before filling out the application (see Section 8).
+Following acceptance/approval by the CPC of the project summary, please review the following instructions before filling out the application (see Section 9).
 An accurate complete application expedites the review and approval process.

 Use additional paper as needed to answer questions.